sstsimulator/sst-docs/README.md

 ## How to develop content

-**General operations when updating the sst-website content:**
+**General operations when updating the sst-docs content:**
    * Ensure Node is installed on development machine.
-   * Clone the sst-website repository.
+   * Clone the sst-docs repository.
    * Create a feature branch from master on your local repo.
-   * cd into sst-website/website
+   * cd into sst-docs/website
    * Initialize Docusaurus
       * ```> npm install```
    * Test local hosting operation